-As a school we recognise that encouragement, praise and positive reinforcement teaches pupils that appropriate behaviour choices have good consequences.
-This can be used to recognise and reinforce appropriate behaviour, and encourage pupils who are choosing inappropriate behaviour to make different choices.
+As a school we recognise that encouragement, praise, and positive reinforcement teaches pupils that appropriate behaviour has positive consequences.
+This can be used to recognise and reinforce appropriate behaviour and help and encourage pupils who are having difficulty to change what they are doing.